01 — Why It Keeps Happening

-Ask anyone who has consistently overspent their monthly budget whether next month will be different.
-The answer is almost always yes.
+Ask anyone who blows their budget every month whether next month will be different, and the answer is almost always yes.
 Next month will be leaner.
-Next month will involve fewer restaurant meals, fewer impulse purchases, fewer convenience expenses.
-Next month, the disciplined version of yourself will be making the decisions.
-This is the “next month” fantasy — and research on the behavioral causes of overspending shows it is among the most durable and consequential cognitive illusions in personal finance.
+Fewer restaurant meals, fewer impulse buys, fewer convenience expenses.
+Next month, the disciplined version of you will be in charge.
+That's the trap — and research on the behavioral causes of overspending shows it's one of the most durable illusions in personal finance.
+Recognizing it is the first step to escaping it.

 The fantasy is generated by a fundamental asymmetry in how we experience the present versus how we imagine the future.
 The present self is vivid, specific, and emotionally engaged.
 The future self is abstract, idealized, and emotionally distant.
 When you plan next month’s spending, you are not planning for the person who will be making decisions at 7pm on a Tuesday after a difficult meeting, when the path of least resistance is food delivery and online shopping.
 You are planning for an idealized version of yourself who moves through life without stress, inconvenience, or impulse.